Ntsz2547/cp372-PP/README.md

 2. **Customer Segmentation:**
    - Using KMeans clustering, customers were segmented into four groups based on their behavior and likelihood of responding to campaigns.
-   - Cluster 0 showed the highest response rate (15%) and should be the primary target for future campaigns, while Cluster 2 had the lowest response rate (4.3%) and may require a different strategy.
+   - Cluster 0 had the highest response rate (15%) and should be the primary target for future campaigns, while Cluster 2 had the lowest response rate (4.3%) and may require a different strategy.

 3. **Seasonality and Campaign Timing:**
    - Campaigns were most effective in March and May, with a significant drop in response rates during the summer months (June to August).